Wondering which tools we recommend to create & sell online courses?

 Transparency Disclaimer: This post may contain affiliate links, which means that we may earn a commission if you make a purchase.
 This is at no additional cost to you, so it's a great way to support Wit & Wire.
 So thank you!
 Full disclosure here.

 You’ve got a great podcast, but how do you promote it?
-Social media can be one of the best ways to capture new listeners and engage your current audience.
-Your platforms, content, and strategy are going to be different than other businesses or influencers, so be sure to think about your podcast marketing when considering social media tools.
+It’s one of the top questions that podcasters of all experience levels think about, and social media can be one of the best ways to capture new listeners and engage your current audience.

 Pinterest